 France Weather in March

 As the season moves from winter blasts into spring rain, you can expect any and every kind of weather throughout France in March.
-In the north, be prepared for cool to frigid weather, and in the south, for mild to chilly weather.
-There are major variations in climate depending on where you are in France, but the weather averages for major cities are generally indicative of the larger regions of the country:
+In the north, be prepared for cool to frigid weather and, in the south, for mild to chilly weather.
+There are major variations in climate depending on where you are in France, but the weather averages for major cities are generally indicative of the larger regions of the country.

 What to Pack

-Packing for a French holiday in March can vary, but generally, this is a cold time of year.
-You might get rainstorms and snow, depending on where you're visiting.
+Packing for a French holiday in March can vary, but generally, this is a chilly time of year.
+You might get rainstorms and even snow, depending on where you're visiting.
 As a result, you should include a good winter coat, a warm jacket for daytime, sweaters or cardigans, a scarf, a warm hat, gloves, good walking shoes, and a sturdy umbrella that can resist the wind.